 Details of all related party transactions are recorded in the Register of Members' Interest.
-Officers and Chief Officers of the Force and the Police and Crime Commissioner are required to declare whether they or any member of their immediate family,
+Officers and Chief Officers of the Force and the Police and Crime Commissioner are required to declare whether they or any member of their immediate family, have had any related party transactions (i.e. significant financial dealings) with the Police and Crime Commissioner for Surrey and or the Chief Constable's Force during the financial year.

 The Chief Executive has written to all Officers and Chief Officers of the Force and the Police and Crime Commissioner to collect this information.
-Responses were received from all recipients of the letter and the following related party transactions are disclosed for the 2022/23 year in respect of the Police and Crime Commissioner and Group.
+Responses were received from all recipients of the letter and the following related party transactions are disclosed for the 2023/24 year in respect of the Police and Crime Commissioner and Group.

-Legal services are provided to the Surrey Police Group of £1,795,033 (2021/22: £1,693,906) by Weightmans LLP Solicitor in the normal course of business during the year, Ms Hannah Walsh (Solicitor to the Surrey Police from 1 April 2017) is employed by Weightmans LLP.
+Legal services are provided to the Surrey Police Group of £1,917,011 (2022/23: £1,795,033) by Weightmans LLP Solicitor in the normal course of business during the year, Ms Hannah Walsh (Solicitor to the Surrey Police from 1 April 2017) is employed by Weightmans LLP.